 - Step 2.
-Compare Ambient Temperature averages verses Ground Temperature averages through the year.
+Compare Ambient Temperature averages versus Ground Temperature averages throughout the year.

-Locations where you have an ambient temperature for more than 60% of the year above 20 Celsius may suit geothermal for cooling needs, but not so good for geothermal heating applications.
+Locations, where you have an ambient temperature for more than 60% of the year above 20 Celsius, may suit geothermal for cooling needs, but are not so good for geothermal heating applications.
 In Australia areas such as Queensland and Northern Territory fall in this band.
 Areas that have more than 60% colder than 20 Celsius ambient temperatures would be great for geothermal heating use, but usually not so good for chilling applications.
-Where areas more balanced to the 50:50 through out the year may be suitable for both applications.
+Where areas more balanced to the 50:50 throughout the year may be suitable for both applications.